Molokans in Mexico: Guadalupe Valley

 Good history with news that recent Russian immigrants want to live there.
 Excerpts:

-The proposed monument will be in front of the church along the street fence, on a fenced courtyard slab about 8 feet on each side.
+The proposed monument will be in front of the meeting-prayer hall-assembly (sobraniya) along the street fence, on a fenced courtyard slab about 8 feet on each side.
 There will be 2 entry ways from the street.
 The monument will be 5 ft. high — a 3-foot high tablet sitting on a 2-foot high base which is 30-inch square.
+George Mohoff died in 2009, and his wish to erect this monument has not yet been fulfilled.

 14. Chapter 2: The Russians of Guadalupe del Norte